 The ongoing investigations involving abuse of dominance allegations include the high-profile investigations against:

-- Mercedes Benz Türk AŞ (initiated on 28 February 2017), concerns alleged abuse of dominance through rebate systems and exclusive contracts made in the concrete pump and concrete pump mounted trucks markets.
+- Mercedes Benz Türk AŞ (initiated on 28 February 2017), concerning alleged abuse of dominance through rebate systems and exclusive contracts made in the concrete pump and concrete pump mounted trucks markets;

-- Enerjisa Enerji AŞ's electricity distribution and retail sale companies (initiated on 12 December 2016), concerns alleged abuse of dominance through various applications to hinder independent electricity suppliers' activities.
+- Enerjisa Enerji AŞ’s electricity distribution and retail sale companies (initiated on 12 December 2016), concerning alleged abuse of dominance through various applications to hinder independent electricity suppliers’ activities; and

-- Google Inc, Google International LLC and Google Reklamcılık and Pazarlama Ltd Şti (initiated on 9 February 2017), concerns alleged exclusivity of some applications in the market for mobile operating systems and applications.
+- Google Inc, Google International LLC and Google Reklamcılık and Pazarlama Ltd Şti (initiated on 9 February 2017), concerning alleged exclusivity of some applications in the market for mobile operating systems and applications.

-The following cases are the most recent landmark decisions regarding abuse of dominance issued by the Board in 2016 and 2017:
+The following cases are the most recent landmark decisions regarding abuse of dominance issued by the Board in 2017.

-The following are the major investigations closed with no-fine decisions in 2016:
+The following are the noteworthy investigations closed with no-fine decisions in 2017: